Transforming Trauma for Hope and Healing

 Citing research by Stephen W Porges, Phd, author of The Polyvagal Theory, Gordon said,

-It stimulates the vagus nerve, lowers blood pressure and heartrate, relaxes big muscles in arms and legs, and enhances digestive activity in the body.
-In the mid, it decreases fear and anger in the amydala and stimulates the frontal cortex, affecting decision making and self-awareness.
+It stimulates the vagus nerve, lowers blood pressure and heart rate, relaxes big muscles in the arms and legs, and enhances digestive activity.
+In the mid, it decreases fear and anger in the amygdala and stimulates the frontal cortex, affecting decision-making and self-awareness.
 It also promotes relating to and bonding with others.

 Shaking the Body

-A foundational approach at CMBM, shaking the body and dancing are the oldest forms of expressive meditation and are still used by indigenous peoples.
+A foundational approach at CMBM, shaking the body and dancing are the oldest forms of expressive meditation that indigenous peoples still use.
 They are a direct response to fight or flight and calm the parasympathetic nervous system.

 Quiet, Mindfulness Meditation

-Producing stress reduction and structural changes in the amydala, studies have shown that three days of intensive mindfulness meditation training reduced connectivity between the bilateral amygdala and anterior cingulate which is associated with chronic stress. .
-Meditation also increases cortical thickness in regions responsible for attention and sensory processing, according to studies.
+Producing stress reduction and structural changes in the amygdala, studies have shown that three days of intensive mindfulness meditation training reduced connectivity between the bilateral amygdala and anterior cingulate, which is associated with chronic stress.
+According to studies, meditation also increases cortical thickness in regions responsible for attention and sensory processing studies.

-“I look at trauma with hopefulness, that a profound change can happen after trauma," Gordon said.
-“When our notions of who we are and what we are meant to do comes into question, that disintegration becomes the path to reintegration.”
+“I look at trauma with the hopefulness that a profound change can happen after trauma," Gordon said.
+“When our notions of who we are and what we are meant to do come into question, that disintegration becomes the path to reintegration.”

 Editor's note: This article is part of Integrative Practitioner's live coverage of the 2023 Integrative Healthcare Symposium at the Hilton Midtown in New York City.
 Click here to catch up on the live coverage.